Marlamin/wow.tools.local/README.md

 Keep in mind that it uses cached manifests on disk to generate the file history.
 If you only have e.g. Dragonflight builds, file history would only show history going as far back as Dragonflight, with all files being added in the first Dragonflight build you have on disk.

+## hotfixes.db
+hotfixes.db is a SQLite database that contains specifically just data related to hotfixes.
+WTL will automatically generate it and fill it with available hotfix data.
+Every now and then I will also attached an uptodate hotfixes.db to the latest GitHub release in case you want a longer history.

 ## Build diffs
 Very rudimentary build diffing is available through the builds page.
 Only builds that have been previously loaded (or are currently loaded) can be diffed from/to.
 No file comparisons are available yet (with the exception of DB2 diffs, text formats and BLP textures, which are available, see below paragraph for notes) and previews for added files on the diff page will show previews of the files in the currently loaded build, so make sure the build you want to diff TO is the currently active build.
 New files will not be available for preview until "Analyze unknown files" on the files page has been done (first time will take a while, progress can be checked in the console window).
 Files that remain unknown either have a unpreviewable/unknown type, are empty or are encrypted.